Backlog

 To create a new item that isn’t yet assigned to a sprint:

-• Use Create new in the main left-hand navigation to create a story in the To do workflow step and assign it to a team.
+• Use Create new in the main left-hand navigation to create a story or bug in the To do workflow step and assign it to the team.
 The item appears at the bottom of the Unscheduled section of the team’s backlog.

 Create items in a sprint: